kaliop-uk/ezmigrationbundle/README.md

 Steps to set up a dedicated test environment and run the tests in it:

+    # if you have a github auth token, it is a good idea to copy it now to Tests/docker/data/.composer/auth.json
     cd Tests/docker
     docker-compose build
     docker-compose up -d
+    docker-compose logs -f ez
-    docker-compose logs # wait for the setup process of the ez container to be fully finished.
-It takes a while! docker exec -ti kezmbtest_ez su test
+    # wait for the bootstrap process of the ez container to be fully finished.
+It takes a while!
+    docker exec -ti kezmbtest_ez su test
     ./vendor/phpunit/phpunit/phpunit --stderr --colors Tests/phpunit